Panhu: Variants

 There are also variant versions.
 In some variants, the dragon-dog became transformed into a human, except for his head.
-(Christie 1968: 121-122) This is sometimes attributed to the princess worrying that he was starving inside the golden vessel he was placed inside of for seven days and seven nights to transform into a human, which resulted in the process being incomplete.
+This is sometimes attributed to the princess worrying that he was starving inside the golden vessel he was placed inside of for seven days and seven nights to transform into a human, which resulted in the process being incomplete.

 Myth versus history

-In the study of historical Chinese culture, many of the stories that have been told regarding characters and events which have been written or told of the distant past have a double tradition: one which tradition which presents a more historicized version and one which presents a more mythological version.
-(Yang 2005:12-13) This is also true in many of the accounts related to Panhu.
+In the study of historical Chinese culture, many of the stories that have been told regarding characters and events which have been written or told of the distant past have a double tradition: one which presents a more historicized version and one which presents a more mythological version.
+This is also true in many of the accounts related to Panhu.

 Religion

 Many of the myths regarding agriculture in China are related to popular religion and ritual.
 In modern times, Panhu has been worshiped by the She people and Yao people as "King Pan".
-(Yang 2005: 52-53).